 7. Reach for essential oils

 Essential oils like lemon, oregano, myrrh, and frankincense are great ways to detox topically through the skin.
-Apply them around your neck like you would do with perfume to target the lymphatic system.
+Apply them (with a carrier oil) around your neck like you would do with perfume to target the lymphatic system.
 Plus, you'll just smell really good.

 8. Don't forget about your lymphatic system